Abelian groups without 3-chromatic Cayley graphs: Abstract

 \section{Abstract}

 Let $G$ be an abelian group.
 The main theorem of this paper asserts that there exists a Cayley graph on $G$ with chromatic number $3$ if and only if $G$ is not of exponent $1$, $2$, or $4$.
+For connected Cayley graphs, we also show that this theorem holds when $G$ is finitely generated.
 Although motivated by ideas from algebraic topology, our proof may be expressed purely combinatorially.
 As a by-product, we derive a topological result which is of independent interest.
 Suppose $X$ is a connected non-bipartite graph, and let $\N(X)$ denote its neighborhood complex.
 We show that if the fundamental group $\pi_1(\N(X))$ or first homology group $H_1(\N(X))$ is torsion, then the chromatic number of $X$ is at least $4$.
-This strengthens a classical result of Lov\'asz, which derives the same conclusion if $\pi_1(\N(X))$ is trivial.
+This strengthens a special case of a classical result of Lov\'asz, which derives the same conclusion if $\pi_1(\N(X))$ is trivial.

 \keywords{abelian group, chromatic number, fundamental group, neighborhood complex}